discos/doc/user/srt/source/Command-line.rst

 	* **MANAGEMENT/FitsZilla** if FITS output is desired
 	* (MANAGEMENT/MBFitsWriter) if MBFITS is preferred – not yet available

-.. note:: When recording **manually-acquired** data in FITS format, the **output files** are stored in a peculiar path which is not accessible to users.
-This implies that they also cannot be shown by the quick-look procedure.
-This temporary situation, which requires the involvement of a system administrator in order to retrieve the data, will be corrected in the next release of Nuraghe.

 Once the recorder is set, acquisitions on a target can be performed as follows.
 First, set the target::